DSCI-554/project-elements/presentation/TRANSCRIPT.md

 ## Slide 5

 The most unqiue point about our project is that we focus on analyzing information about delayed flights using various charts.
-We extended based on the website是mentioned earlier with visualizations on general airport conditions, and added delayed flight routes that shows detailed information when hovered over on maps.
+We extended based on the websites mentioned earlier with visualizations on general airport conditions, and added delayed flight routes that shows detailed information when hovered over on maps.

 ## Slide 6